Riyazmk1995/Prompt_Engineering/README.md

 ## Prompt Engineering Techniques

-Explore our extensive list of prompt engineering techniques, ranging from basic to advanced explained pratically in jupyter notebooks:
+Explore our extensive collection of prompt engineering techniques, spanning from foundational concepts to advanced applications.
+Each technique is practically demonstrated through Jupyter notebooks, with links provided below for easy access and hands-on learning.

 ### 🌱 Fundamental Concepts